Syria's beleaguered Christians

 When pro-democracy protests erupted in Syria in March 2011, many Christians were cautious and tried to avoid taking sides.
 However, as the government crackdown intensified and opposition supporters took up arms, they were gradually drawn into the conflict.Sectarian violence

-Hundreds of thousands of Christians have been displaced by the fighting or left the country in the past two years.
-Melkite Greek Catholic Patriarch Gregorios III Laham recently said more than 1,000 Christians had been killed, "entire villages… cleared of their Christian inhabitants", and more than 40 churches and Christian centres damaged or destroyed.
+Hundreds of thousands of Christians have been displaced by fighting or left the country.
+Melkite Greek Catholic Patriarch Gregorios III Laham said last year that more than 1,000 Christians had been killed, entire villages cleared, and dozens of churches and Christian centres damaged or destroyed.

 This has led some Christians to express support for President Assad, particularly as sectarian violence has increased and jihadist militant groups calling for an Islamic state in Syria have grown in strength.

 Many fear that if President Assad is overthrown, Christians will be targeted and communities destroyed as many were in Iraq after the US-led invasion in 2003.
 They have also been concerned by the coming to power of Islamist parties in post-revolutionary Egypt and Tunisia.